stegos/gmp-mpfr-sys/README.md

   provides arbitrary-precision complex numbers based on MPC.

-If you want to use the low-level bindings, you can see the documentation of the libraries themselves:
+If you want to use the low-level bindings, you can see the documentation of the C libraries themselves:

 * [GMP](https://gmplib.org/manual/)
 * [MPFR](http://www.mpfr.org/mpfr-current/mpfr.html)
 * [MPC](http://www.multiprecision.org/index.php?prog=mpc&page=html)

+Some of the information in this page, together with the list of all functions and constants, can be found on [docs.rs](https://docs.rs/gmp-mpfr-sys/).
+Note that the list of functions and constants is not documented; refer to the documentation of the C libaries for details.

 ## Notes